A major raw material used in the manufacturing of titanium pigments and metals

 Is the most abundant of three naturally occurring forms of titanium dioxide.
 Commercially important titanium mineral

-High Titanium Resources and Technology Limited (“HTL”), formerly Queensland Industrial Minerals Ltd (“QIM”), is a public company established on 31st October 2002 for the purpose of developing a mineralised area known as “Wateranga” under Exploration Permit Minerals (“EPM”) 13278.
-The Wateranga area contains significant quantities of high quality Ilmenite, Feldspar, Apatite and Zircon in an eluvial style deposit (unconsolidated) surrounding the “Wateranga gabbro”.
-The Gabbro is approximately 5km wide by 6km long and is characterised by an outcrop some 1.6km long, 600m wide and 120m high.
+High Titanium Resources and Technology Limited (“HTL”), formerly Queensland Industrial Minerals Ltd (“QIM”), is a public company established on 31st October 2002 for developing a mineralized area known as ‘Wateranga’ under Exploration Permit Minerals (“EPM”) 13278.

-HTL develops steadily since the establishment of the company.
+HTL develops steadily since the company established.
 Creating long-term shareholder value is always HTL’s priority.
-We are committed to working in ways that are consistent with our values of integrity, performance and teamwork.
-HTL board members believe that as Wateranga project will gradually move into production stage from 2016-2017 financial year, HTL will become emerging force in industrial minerals industry, with supplying Australian and International market ample amount of high quality industrial minerals in the following 30 to 40 years.
+We commit to work in ways that are consistent with our values of integrity, performance and teamwork.
+HTL board members believe that as Wateranga Project will gradually move into production stage from 2021-2022 financial year, HTL will become emerging force in the industrial minerals industry, with supplying Australian and International market ample amount of high quality industrial minerals in the following 30 to 40 years.
 Meanwhile to accomplish HTL’s ultimate mission that is to output long-term values to shareholders, employees and local communities.

 The board of HTL is pleased to announce that the Investment, Mining and Offtake Agreement has been executed between HTL and its strategic investor.
 The investor has extensive and successful experience...